xubingyue/avocadodb/Documentation/Books/AQL/Functions/Date.md

 AQL offers functionality to work with dates.
-Dates are no data types of their own in AQL (neither are they in JSON, which is usually used as format to ship data into and out of ArangoDB).
+Dates are no data types of their own in AQL (neither are they in JSON, which is usually used as format to ship data into and out of AvocadoDB).
 Instead, dates in AQL are typically represented by either numbers (timestamps) or strings.

 All functions that require dates as arguments accept the following input values: